Fujifilm X100T vs Panasonic GH4

 Studio photographers will appreciate that the Panasonic GH4 (unlike the X100T) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X100T and the GH4 have been discontinued, but can regularly be found used on eBay.
+Both the X100T and the GH4 have been discontinued, but can regularly be found used on ebay.
 The GH4 was replaced by the Panasonic GH5, while the X100T was followed by the Fujifilm X100F.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X100T and GH4 can be found, respectively, in the Fujifilm X100T Manual (free pdf) or the online Panasonic GH4 Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm X100T or the Panasonic GH4 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.